- Distance: 412km

 I'm not sure why I expected to get in trouble for some reason.
 Preparing to explain myself, he called out "I noticed you taking some shots!
 You should come in 'ere and take more!".
 So I left my bike as-is and slowly entered the small door on the side of the decrepit building.

 It was a typical outback bar but every surface of all the walls were covered in money from all over the world.
-Pretty much every country was represented from Canada to Iceland to Africa.
+Pretty much every corner of the earth was represented - from Canada to Iceland to the vast continent of Africa.
 The bar area was filled with little ornaments that people left behind during their travels.
 He pulled out a small cardboard box and proceeded to line the whole bar with (including Australian translation): Loonies ($1 coin), Toonies ($2 coin), Canadian Tire money (Bunnings giftcards), Tim Hortons memorabilia (Coffee Club stuff), moose jerky, keychains, pins, bananas, and a small Canadian flag.
 There was also a stack of half-A4's where people taped their drivers licenses and other gifts along with a note.
 I left a Flying Solo Gear Co sticker and a keychain along with a link to this blog.
 I even got to put a sticker right on the centre of his front door!

 He then said "you won't be able to do this in Melbourne"...